duffyinVictoria/duffyinvictoria.github.io/_pages/partA.md

    - What do you now understand that you did not understand at the time?
    - How can you avoid making similar errors in future assessments?

-In some offerings, this task is optional and assessed as bonus marks.

 [Back to top](#part-a)

 ---